guigrpa/storyboard/packages/storyboard/README.md

 // 2016-03-09T16:31:52.231Z             db INFO  Fetching item 26...
 ```

-As seen above, we recommend using the popular [chalk](https://github.com/chalk/chalk) library by Sindre Sorhus.
+As seen above, we recommend using the popular [chalk](https://github.com/chalk/chalk) library by [Sindre Sorhus](https://sindresorhus.com/).
 Chalk is automatically extended by Storyboard for use in the browser.
-If you prefer another ANSI-colour library, make sure it's universal and doesn't disable itself in the browser.
+If you prefer another ANSI-color library, make sure it's universal and doesn't disable itself automatically in the browser.

 ### Attachments

 Attach anything to your logs that might provide additional context: an object, an array, an exception, a simple value...
-Don't worry about circular references, buffers, or `undefined`!
+Don't worry about circular references, long buffers, or `undefined`!
 Use the `attach` option to display it as a tree, or `attachInline` for a more compact, `JSON.stringify`-ed version.

 You can also use the `attachLevel` option to control the (severity) level of the detailed object logs (by default: the same level of the main logged line). *Pro tip: use the `trace` level for long attachments ([hidden by default](#log-filtering)), so that they don't pollute your console but are still accessible via the [Storyboard DevTools](#storyboard-devtools) extension.*